alex-ten/HFSP/content/materials/index.md

 ## 1. Monster Task

 ### 1.1.
 Task setup
-The general idea for this task is that there are 4 different monster families with a set of monsters contained in each.
-These monsters vary along different dimensions.
-For example, there is a family of monsters where each has a different height, or different widths – or both, as in [Figure 1](#f-1){: .animated}.
+The goal of the active sampling task was up to the participants, although some of them received an explicit instruction to learn as much as possible about it.
+For them at least, the goal was to figure through trial and error out what food different monsters presented on the screen liked to eat.
+There were 4 different monster families.Monsters in each family varied along different dimensions.
+For example, within a family, an individual monster could have a unique height, or width, or both, as in [Figure 1](#f-1){: .animated} below:

 {% include caption.html
     obj='figure'